-- (1) School Counselor - (a) Approved programs for school counselors lead to licensure and endorsement in School Counselor pre-K-12.

-- (b) Program Components - 1.
+- (1) School Counselor - (a) Approved programs for school counselors lead to licensure and endorsement in School Counselor pre-K-12. - (b) Program Components - 1.
 Programs in school counseling shall lead to a graduate degree.
 Programs may be offered at the graduate level for candidates that already hold a graduate degree. - 2.
 School counseling clinical experiences shall be in both kindergarten through grade eight (K-8) and in grades nine through twelve (9-12).
-Candidates shall have an opportunity to demonstrate skills in individual and group counseling, teacher and parent consultation, classroom guidance, building cooperative relationships in the school, leadership, advocacy, and development of partnerships with community resources. - (c) Specialty Area Standards - 1.
-Educator preparation programs for school counselors shall be aligned to the Council for Accreditation of Counseling and Related Educational Programs (CACREP) Standards or the American School Counselor Association (ASCA) Counselor Competencies. - (2) School Psychologist - (a) Approved programs for school psychologists lead to licensure and endorsement in Endorsement in School Psychologist pre-K-12. - (b) Program Components - 1.
+Candidates shall have an opportunity to demonstrate skills in individual and group counseling, teacher and parent consultation, classroom guidance, building cooperative relationships in the school, leadership, advocacy, and development of partnerships with community resources. - (c) Specialty Area Standards - Educator preparation programs for school counselors shall be aligned to the Council for Accreditation of Counseling and Related Educational Programs (CACREP) Standards or the American School Counselor Association (ASCA) Counselor Competencies. - (2) School Psychologist - (a) Approved programs for school psychologists lead to licensure and endorsement in School Psychologist pre-K-12.

+- (b) Program Components - 1.
 Programs for school psychologists shall lead to a graduate degree.
 Programs may be offered at the graduate level for candidates that already hold a graduate degree. - 2.
 Candidates shall complete a school based clinical experience that provides the candidate with a broad range of school psychological experiences including the opportunity to work with diverse client populations, a range of teaching and learning styles, different types of service delivery programs, and varied assessment and intervention methodologies. - 3.
 Clinical practice shall be aligned to the National Association of School Psychologists (NASP) Practice Model. - 4.
 Candidates shall be supervised by a licensed school psychologist during all clinical experiences. - (c) Specialty Area Standards - 1.
-Educator preparation programs for school psychology shall be aligned to the National Association of School Psychologists (NASP) Standards for Graduate Preparation of School Psychologists.
+Educator preparation programs for school psychology shall be aligned to the National Association of School Psychologists (NASP) Standards for Graduate Preparation of School Psychologists. - (3) School Social Worker - (a) Approved programs for school social worker lead to licensure and endorsement in School Social Worker pre-K-12. - (b) Program Components - 1.
+Programs leading to licensure as a school social work may be at the undergraduate or graduate level. - 2.
+Programs in school social work must be accredited by or have candidacy status with the Council on Social Work Education. - (c) Specialty Area Standards - 1.
+Educator preparation programs for school social work shall be aligned to the National Association of Social Workers (NASW) Standards for School Social Work Services.